 Networking will play a significant role in finding your business accountability partner.

-Your accountability partner doesn’t have to be in your business industry or niche.
+They don’t have to be in your business industry or niche.
 If your backgrounds differ, then that can be an advantage.
-Because of the variety of experience, you can share different viewpoints and recommendations.
+Because of the variety of experiences, you can share different viewpoints and recommendations.